aalexlu/content/ACurrent/Sociolinguistics/3 Dialectology Part I – Atlases, Dialect boundaries, data elicitation.md

 Dialectology across domains
 - soda / pop / coke / other
 - NEW Haven / new HAVEN (native) / interchangeable / other (phonological bc of stress)
-- all same / marry = mary ≠ merry / all different
+- all same (merger: phonemes have merged) / marry = mary ≠ merry / all different

 Methodology
 - NORMs (Chambers & Trudgill 1998)